Memphis Grizzlies

 The Memphis Grizzlies (referred to locally as the Grizz) are an American professional basketball team based in Memphis, Tennessee.
-The Grizzlies compete in the National Basketball Association (NBA) as a member of the league's Western Conference Southwest Division.
+The Grizzlies compete in the National Basketball Association (NBA) as a member of the Southwest Division of the Western Conference.
 The Grizzlies play their home games at FedExForum.
-The Grizzlies are currently the only team in the major professional North American sports leagues based in the city of Memphis, and the only professional basketball team in the state of Tennessee.
+The Grizzlies are currently the only team in the major professional North American sports leagues based in the city of Memphis, one of 4 professional teams in the state of Tennessee, along with the Tennessee Titans of the National Football League, the Nashville Predators of the National Hockey League, and Nashville SC of Major League Soccer all of which play in Nashville, and the only professional basketball team in the state.